How to Fix the "support.apple.com/iPhone/Restore" Screen

 iPhone 6s and earlier: Hold Home and the Top button together for 10 seconds.

 If the phone boots normally, you’re done.
-If it returns to the Connect to iTunes screen, continue to Method 2.
+If it returns to the Connect-to-iTunes screen, continue to Method 2 or skip ahead to Method 3 if you want to keep your data.

 #Method 2: Restore via Finder or iTunes (Official Apple Method)

-You’ll need a Mac running macOS Catalina 10.15 or later, or a Windows PC with iTunes installed.
-Connect the iPhone directly to the computer with a Lightning or USB-C cable; USB hubs can cause dropped connections.
+You need a Mac running macOS Catalina 10.15 or later, or a Windows PC with iTunes installed.
+Connect the iPhone directly to the computer with a Lightning or USB-C cable.
+USB hubs cause dropped connections, and we’ve seen them break a 22-minute restore at the 18-minute mark.

-• Once done, set up as new or restore from your iCloud backup.
+- Once finished, set up as new or restore from your iCloud backup.

-If the restore fails with an error code, see our guide on fixing iTunes restore errors for error-specific steps.
+If the restore fails with a numeric error, our guide on fixing iTunes restore errors walks through the full set of error-specific steps.

 #Method 3: Tenorshare ReiBoot to Exit Without Data Loss

 Tenorshare ReiBoot is an iOS repair tool that exits recovery mode without erasing anything.
-In our testing on an iPhone 14 (iOS 17.4), Standard Repair finished in about 8 minutes with all data intact.
-On an iPhone 11 running iOS 16.7, it completed in 6 minutes.
+In our testing on an iPhone 14 (iOS 17.4), Standard Repair finished within minutes with all data intact.
+On an iPhone 11 running iOS 16.7, it completed just as quickly.

-• Click Exit Recovery Mode for a one-click fix, or Fix Now > Standard Repair if that fails.
+- Click Exit Recovery Mode for a one-click fix, or

-• Standard Repair downloads a firmware package and reinstalls iOS without wiping user data (expect 10-15 minutes).
+Fix Now>Standard Repairif that fails. - Standard Repair downloads a firmware package and reinstalls iOS without wiping user data.
+Expect 10-15 minutes.

-Deep Repair mode handles cases where Standard Repair falls short, but it erases data just like DFU mode does.
+Deep Repair mode handles cases where Standard Repair falls short, but it erases data the same way DFU mode does, so try Standard Repair first.

 #Method 4: Update iTunes on Windows

-An outdated iTunes version on Windows can cause the restore process to fail mid-way, sometimes leaving the iPhone stuck in recovery mode.
-This doesn’t apply to macOS, which uses Finder and receives updates separately.
+An outdated iTunes version on Windows can cause the restore process to fail mid-way and sometimes leaves the iPhone stuck in recovery mode.
+This doesn’t apply to macOS, which uses Finder and receives iOS firmware updates separately.

 Open iTunes and go to Help > Check for Updates.
-Install any available update and restart iTunes before trying the restore again.
+Install any available update and restart iTunes before retrying the restore.

-According to Apple’s iTunes support page, the standalone iTunes installer is also available there if the in-app update fails.
+According to Apple’s iTunes for Windows page, the standalone iTunes installer is also available there if the in-app update fails.
 Download it, uninstall the current version first, install fresh, and retry.
-This fixed the issue for us when the Windows Store version was lagging two versions behind the current release.
+This fixed the issue for us when the Microsoft Store version was lagging two releases behind the standalone build.

 #Method 5: DFU Mode Restore (Last Resort)